-Along the 12-mile cruise down the Kona Coast, you’ll enjoy spectacular shoreline views while an on board historian will point out over 50 points of interest and historical sites.
-Upon arriving in Kealakekua Bay, a Hawaiian-style dinner is served.
+Along the 12-mile cruise down the Kona Coast, you’ll enjoy spectacular shoreline views while an onboard historian will point out over 50 points of interest and historical sites.
+While you are en route to Kealakekua Bay, enjoy an island-inspired dinner, served at your table.
 Listen to live entertainment and watch the beautiful sunset on the way back.

 - Kealaola Farm Mixed Salad Greens, Waimea Grape Tomatoes, Japanese Cucumber, Red Onion (Vegan/GF)

-- Served with a Papaya Seed Vinaigrette Dressing (Vegan/GF)
+- Served with a House Made Maui Onion Vinaigrette (Vegan/GF)